ids-s1-20/project-the_mousebreakers/README.md

 ## Summary

+The space industry has been male-dominated from the start, and this trend has continued in recent years, as shown by the graph’s proportionality display.
+While this may be due to space-related occupations being primarily populated by STEM graduates, a notoriously gender-imbalanced field, we were still surprised at the lack of female representation in space when skimming through the “astronauts” dataset from the TidyTuesday Database.
+We aimed to find trends behind our data;
+is there a systematic problem with gender in space?
+In the Western world, military structures prohibited capable women from becoming eligible to launch.
+It was only in 1978 that anti-discrimination laws were passed to open up the job to female applicants.
+This Violin plot simply shows the time astronauts spent spacewalking, with women having spent significantly less time performing EVA than men.
+Upon initial research, it is a lack of well-fitting space suits and a lower radiation tolerance that could be responsible for this.
+However, variables such as the type of job women typically perform in space may play a part.

 Since 1959 people from 40 different nationalities have ventured into outer-space.
 This includes countries you would expect such as the U.S. and Russia, as they are well known for their space programmes, but also